 Implementation of the Great Canadian Métis Heritage Commons: This three phase development to promote the history of the Métis in the Green Lake region is in its initial stages.
 Check out the resources posted below that outline the details of this project.

 *All plans and bylaws available for download on this site may not include amendments and should not be used for legal purposes*

-Official Community Plan (2013): Green Lake is in the final stages of the Planning for Growth Northern Program, and will be adopting their Official Community Plan in 2013.
-The implementation process will soon be underway and the vision within this plan is directing all future development within the municipality.
+Official Community Plan (2012): Green Lake adopted their Official Community Plan in 2012, receiving Ministerial Approval and coming into force on November 9, 2012.
+The implementation process is underway and the vision within this plan is directing all future development within the municipality.

 Property Ownership - Map 1: Provides an overview of the entire municipality and the location of the forthcoming maps.